KansasFest FAQ

 A: It was originally sponsored by Resource-Central, the folks who brought you the wonderful _Open-Apple_ and _A2-Central_ (among several other Apple II) publications.
 After Resource-Central became ICON, The Apple II Summer Conference became ICONference.
 This lasted one summer until ICON shut down.
 Two different companies sponsored KFest before InTrec Software, publishers of _ProTERM_, took over a few years back.

-Currently, KFest is organized by a committee headed by Tony Diaz.
+Currently, KFest is organized by a committee.
 The session scheduling is done by Andy Molloy.
-Devin Reade maintains the email lists, and Eric "Sheppy" Shepherd organizes HackFest, the programming contest.
-KFest is sponsored by Jerry Cline of InTrec Software.
+Various judges organize HackFest, the programming contest.

 Q: How much does KFest cost?
 How do I register for KFest?

-A: Current prices for KFest can be found on page 20 of this newsletter or at the KFest home page at http://www.kansasfest.org/.
+A: Current prices for KFest can be found on the registration page.
 Discounted prices are available for early registrants.
-You may register online or download the registration form and return it via email, mail, or fax to
+You may register online or download the registration form and return it via email and mail.

-If the above options are unavailable to you, please contact Jerry for alternative arrangements.
+If the above options are unavailable to you, please contact us for alternative arrangements.

 Q: Which airport do I fly into, and how do I get from there to Rockhurst?